Ovski4/docker-borgbackup-cron/README.md

 By default, backups are executed via cron inside the container.

 - The crontab process is the container main process.
 Its job runs automatically when the container is started.
-- The default schedule is every day at 1AM.
+- The default schedule is every day at 1AM (UTC).
 Set your own schedule by setting the `BACKUP_CRON_SCHEDULE` env var (examples below).
 - You can also run the cron job directly by overriding the command with value `/var/backup_script.sh`.

-Timezone handling depends on the container configuration (use TZ if needed).

 Build
 -----